ArmandoLiebenberg/ColourQuantization/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Simply build with make, and run the
+Simply build with make, and run the executable

 ### Prerequisites